martenframework/marten/docs/docs/files/asset-handling.md

 As you can see, this route will automatically use the URL that is configured as part of the [`url`](../development/reference/settings#url) asset setting.
 For example, this means that an `app/app.css` asset would be served by the `/assets/app/app.css` route in development if the [`url`](../development/reference/settings#url) setting is set to `/assets/`.

 :::warning
-It is very important to understand that this view should **only** be used in development environments.
-Indeed, the [`Marten::Views::Defaults::Development::ServeAsset`](pathname:///api/Marten/Views/Defaults/Development/ServeAsset.html) view does not require assets to have been collected beforehand through the use of the [`collectassets`](../development/reference/management-commands#collectassets) management command.
+It is very important to understand that this handler should **only** be used in development environments.
+Indeed, the [`Marten::Handlers::Defaults::Development::ServeAsset`](pathname:///api/Marten/Handlers/Defaults/Development/ServeAsset.html) handler does not require assets to have been collected beforehand through the use of the [`collectassets`](../development/reference/management-commands#collectassets) management command.
 This means that it will try to find assets in your applications' `assets` directories and in the directories configured in the [`dirs`](../development/reference/settings#dirs) setting.
 This mechanism is helpful in development, but it is not suitable for production environments since it is inneficient and (probably) insecure.
 :::

 ## Serving assets in production